UniPiTechnology/evok/docs/configs/hw_definitions.md

 ### type

-The device code, which is then entered into the evok configuration.
+The device code, which is then entered into the Evok configuration.
 Ideally, it matches the file name.

 ### modbus_register_blocks